royerlab/napari-chatgpt/README.md

 other models, inclding open-source models, but right now, the best results, by far, are obtained with ChatGPT 4 (and to a lesser extent 3.5).
 Check [here](https://github.com/royerlab/napari-chatgpt/wiki/OpenAIKey) for details on how to get your OpenAI key.
 In particular, check [this](https://github.com/royerlab/napari-chatgpt/wiki/AccessToGPT4) for how to gain access to GPT-4 models.

-## Cost:

-Developing the initial version of Omega cost me $13.97, hardly a fortune.
-OpenAI [pricing](https://openai.com/pricing) on ChatGPT 4 is very reasonable at 0.01 dollars per 1K tokens, which means $1 per 750000 words.

-Note: you can limit the burn rate to a certain amount of dollars per month, just in case you let Omega think over the weekend and forget to stop it (don't worry, this is actually **not** possible).

 ## Usage:

 Check this [page](https://github.com/royerlab/napari-chatgpt/wiki/HowToStartOmega) of our [wiki](https://github.com/royerlab/napari-chatgpt/wiki) for details on how to start Omega.